lauzi/ITCT_JPEG/readme.md

 - No options, can only transform to 4:2:0.
 - Quantization tables and Huffman Tables are from the standard.
 - Can only read 24-bit bmps with negative height (i.e. pixels are written from top-left to bottom-right).

+## Recoder
+- Shitty hacks
+- Uses the shitty algorithm in annex K to keep codeword lengths less than 16.
+- Two-pass, and uses ``/tmp/tmp.bmp''.